cilliagustin/track-e.i/README.md

 Next to the links is a hamburger menu which unfolds a dropdrown menu, here are two Select tag where the user can choose what kind of currency and decimal separator they want to use.
     Add navbar images

+#### Balance Section
+In this section the data is processed and expressed organized by transaction type (Income/Expense) and category.
+    Add navbar images

+#### Pie Chart and Balance
+In the Balanse Section, at the top are located both the Pie chart and the final balance.
+Both Are presented with a 0 value but once the user adds more and more information this are dinamically populated.
+The Pie chart, ehich is refered as a Donut Chart on the walkthrough because of how it looks for the user, is created with SVG elements in HTML.
+This take what percentage each category takes and using some math to calculate the rotation and the starting point of each SVG (each category creates it`s own SVG element and locates it on top of the other using absolute positioning) There is a posibility to highlight a specific element but this will be explained later on.
+The balance is located on top of the chart (giving it an appearance of a donut chart) here the total incomes and total expenses are added and bellow them a balance of these two.
+On top of this is dinamically created another element called selected element which will be explained in the next feature.

+    Add Pie chart + balance images

+#### Income Expense Buttons
+This buttons filter the elements shown according to the category selected and add a specific styling to the section changing its colours.
+    Add button images

+#### Pie Chart Info
+This area will look empty when the website is opened but if an income or expense button are pressed this will filter the correct elements that will appear in here, this elements are called percentage elements.
+This display either income or expense transaction with an icon, the category the total value and the percentage.
+If any of this elements is clicked or hovered will trigger a function that changes the appearence, highlight the pie chart and creates the prevoiusly said "Selected element" which will display the information of the highlighted "percentage element"
+    Add Pie Chart Info images

 ### Features Left to Implement